 Rachel Lee Walsh is a New York based Singer & Songwriter.
 As a young person, she grew up in Northern Florida with family members who held a variety of jobs such as teacher, electrician, administrative assistant, and customer service rep. She also had parents who worked on the business side of music & advertising as talent and tour managers.
 Rachel started performing in theater, TV commercials, and music productions at 7 years old and for college she moved to New York City to study music performance at The New School for Jazz & Contemporary Music.
 After college, she would go on to pursue music as a Singer/Songwriter and played every style of music from punk to folk to jazz.
 Her original songs fit comfortably into Americana and Singer/Songwriter genres.
 Whether it’s a lullaby to her son who wakes from a nightmare, an upbeat catchy song for her wife, a bluesy song about loss, or a love song to a city, her music is rooted in telling personal stories.
 She has released 3 EP’s, has toured across the U.S., was the winner of the Brooklyn Anthem Bash with her song “Please Come To Brooklyn” (2011), co-founded the “The Ignition Lab” songwriter series, and is the band leader for The Rosemary Jazz Band, who play 20s-40s style vintage jazz.
-Rachel’s plans for 2021 include live-stream performances, writing songs for TV and film, launching the songwriter series “Instruments & Cake”, and a hopeful return to playing live.
+Rachel’s year in 2021 has included live-stream performances, building her custom music production company “Instruments & Cake”, and releasing her holiday single "This Christmas (All That I Need Is You)".
+Hopes and wishes for 2022 include and a return to playing live, continued live-streaming, a launch of her music production company, and working on her next full-length album.
 She has lived in many places, including New York, North Carolina, California, and Florida but she calls New York home.
-Recently transplanted from Brooklyn to the Upstate New York area, she now lives in Kingston, New York with her wife and young son and their new pandemic puppy.
-She also works as a creative talent manager for the design and marketing industry.
+Recently transplanted from Brooklyn to the Upstate New York area, she now lives in the Hudson Valley with her wife and young son and their new pandemic puppy.
+She also works as a creative talent consultant for the design and marketing industry.